xdmnl/api-documentation/source/includes/_endpoints.md

 <aside class="notice">
 Creating messages in Front is done asynchronously: the endpoint will only validate that the message can be processed.<br>
-Because of that, the response body does not include a conversation or message ID but includes a <code>conversation_reference</code> that can be used as an alias for the conversation ID.
+Because of that, the response body does not include a conversation or message ID but includes aliases for them: a <code>conversation_reference</code> that can be used in place of the conversation ID, and a <code>message_uid</code> that can be used in place of the message ID.<br>

-We guarantee that the reference will refer to a conversation but we don't guarantee that the conversation already exists when you receive its reference.
-So the API might respond with a 404 error code if trying to use the reference before the conversation exists.
+We guarantee that an alias will refer to its conversation or message but we don't guarantee that the object already exists when you receive its alias.
+So the API might respond with a 404 error code if trying to use a reference or UID before the conversation or message exists.
 </aside>

 ## Get message
 ```shell